KraigWalker/sec-mes-storybook/README.md

 ## Local testing

-In order to test locally you can use the document-management-web-ui library stubs.
+In order to test locally you can use the document-management-lib library stubs.
 This will provide stub responses for both secure messages and documents.

 * Change config.env.json file to point to the following 2 Urls